Universe

 Prerequisites: Study of the military and the body; all Physical Characteristics must be at least 6; Aggression Characteristic Rating must be at least 5.
 The character's home gravity type may not be Near Weightless.

-Skills Available: All Gravity Skill Levels except Near Weightless are automatically increased to 0 (if not already equal to or greater than 0) at no cost in Skill Points.
-Body armor (1 Level required), artillery, machine guns, paint gun, arc gun, military ground vehicles, suit tech, any environs, any gravity except Near Weightless (in addition to any levels received as described above).
+Skills available: All Gravity Skill Leveles except Near Weightless are automatically increased to 0 (if not already equal to or greater than 0) at no cost in Skill Points.
+Body armor (1 level required), artillery, machine guns, paint gun, arc gun, military vehicles, suit tech, any environ, any gravity except near-weightless.

-Trooper: 300 Mils cash; Civ Level 6 armor vest and respirator helmet.
+1. Trooper: 300 M cash; Civ Level 6 armor vest and respirator helmet.

-Corporal: 1 Tran cash; Civ Level 6 reflective body armor.
+2. Corporal: 1 T cash; Civ Level 6 reflective body armor.

-Sergeant: 3 Trans cash; Civ Level 7 impact body armor.
+3. Sergeant: 3 T cash; Civ Level 7 impact body armor.

-Lieutenant: 10 Trans cash; 250 Mils per year pension; Civ Level 7 reflect/impact body armor.
+4. Lieutenant: 10 T cash; 250 M per year pension; Civ Level 7 reflect/impact body armor.

-Captain: 25 Trans cash; 1 Tran per year pension; Civ Level 8 reflective body armor.
+5. Captain: 25 T cash; 1 T per year pension; Civ Level 8 reflective body armor.

-Colonel: 60 Trans cash; 3 Trans per year pension; Civ Level 8 reflect/impact body armor and arc gun.
+6. Colonel: 60 T cash; 3 T per year pension; Civ Level 8 reflect / impact body armor and arc gun.

 SPY

-700 Mils cash; Civ Level 8 laser pistol and any other handgun.
+4. 700 M cash; Civ Level 8 laser pistol and any other handgun; false identity papers.

-4 Trans cash; Civ Level 8 paint gun and any one handgun.
+5. 4 T cash; Civ Level 8 paint gun and any one handgun; false identity papers.

-20 Trans cash; arc gun and any one handgun.
+6. 20 T cash; arc gun and any one handgun; false identity papers.

 STAR SAILOR (Military)